Sammy has begun second grade!

 My mom was huge on this, feeding me a cut apple with sunflower seeds every day after school.

-Nat is a big fan of the classic apple and peanut butter combo, and this Pumpkin Seed Butter is a great allergy-friendly alternative.
+Nat is a big fan of the classic apple and peanut butter combo, but if you have a peanut allergy in the house, try my pumpkin seed butter instead.

 I'll add in a touch of sweetness to this recipe, as the taste of raw pumpkin seed butter can be a bit off-putting to young palates.